-AS level (worth 50% of the A Level)
+AS level (worth 50% of the final A Level)

-For the AS, there are two papers: Paper 1 (Core Physical Geography) and Paper 2 (Core Human Geography).
-These have the same format.
-In Section A, students have three compulsory data response questions worth 10 marks each.
-In Section B, students choose one structured question from a choice of three.
-The question is worth thirty marks, including a 15-mark essay.
-Each paper lasts 1 hour 30 minutes and is worth 50% of the AS level (25% of the A Level).
-As we follow the CIE specification, students are assessed externally at the end of their AS year.
+For the AS, there are two papers: Paper 1 (Core Physical Geography) and Paper 2 (Core Human Geography) and these papers are taken at the end of Lower Sixth, with the opportunity to retake in the Autumn.
+The papers have the same format.
+In Section A, students have three compulsory data response questions worth 10 marks each (one question on each of the three subtopics of study).
+In Section B, students choose one structured question from a choice of three (one question per subtopic of study).
+The question is worth thirty marks, divided into 7, 8 and 15 mark questions (the 15-mark question being an essay).
+Each paper is marked out of 60, lasts 1 hour 30 minutes and is worth 25% of the A Level.

-For the A2, there are two papers: Paper 3 (Advanced Physical Geography) and Paper 4 (Advanced Human Geography).
-These have the same format.
-In each paper, students will answer questions on the two optional topics they have studied.
+At A Level, there are two papers: Paper 3 (Advanced Physical Geography) and Paper 4 (Advanced Human Geography), each worth 60 marks and the papers are taken at the end of Upper Sixth.
+The papers have the same format: students will answer questions on the two optional topics they have studied.
 Each topic will consist of one data response question worth 10 marks, and one 20-mark essay (from a choice of two).
-Each paper lasts 1 hour 30 minutes and is worth 50% of the A2 Level (25% of the A Level).
+Each paper is marked out of 60, lasts for 1 hour 30 minutes and is worth 25% of the final A Level.

 Cambridge International A and AS Level Geography